slowmist/eos-bp-nodes-security-checklist/README-en.md

 After the compilation is complete, create a normal user account and use this account to launch nodeos, avoid using root in order to reduce risks.

+#### 2.6 Listen random port

+- `p2p-listen-endpoint = ip:`
+- `http-server-address = ip:`

+Every time nodeos is started, it will randomly listen to a port.
+If it is externally serviced, it is recommended to use the configuration method in [Host Security](#4-host-security).

 ### 3. Network Security

 #### 3.1 Network Architecture